hybridgroup/gocv/ROADMAP.md

 Any section listed with an "X" means that all of the relevant OpenCV functionality has been wrapped for use within GoCV.

-Any area listed with **STARTED BUT INCOMPLETE** indicates that some work has been done, but not all functionality in that module has been completed.
+Any area listed with **INCOMPLETE** indicates that some work has been done, but not all functionality in that module has been completed.
 Your pull request would be greatly appreciated!

 ## Modules list

 - [ ] core.
 Core functionality
-    - [ ] Basic structures - **STARTED BUT INCOMPLETE**
+    - [ ] Basic structures - **INCOMPLETE**
-    - [ ] Operations on arrays - **STARTED BUT INCOMPLETE**
+    - [ ] Operations on arrays - **INCOMPLETE**
     - [ ] XML/YAML Persistence
     - [ ] Clustering
     - [ ] Utility and system functions and macros